Webb County Courthouse (Texas): Design

 Many of Alfred Giles' buildings have been demolished over the years.
-This fine example of his work shows why he continues to have the respect of architects, historians, and laymen alike.
+This example of his work shows why he continues to have the respect of architects, historians, and laymen alike.

 In November 2010, the county held an art contest to commemorate the 100th anniversary of the courthouse.
 County Judge Danny Valdez and Javier Santos of the Fernando A. Salinas Charitable Trust Fund unveiled the winning design on November 12, 2010.
 The winning design was submitted by Jocelyn Rivera, and became a stained glass window on the third floor of the courthouse.

 Annex Building

 The building, constructed in 1916, originally housed the Latin American Club until 1926.
 In 1926, the county acquired the building to house various offices and the 110th district court on the second floor in what was originally a ballroom.(see page 19) Eventually, the building became abandoned and decrepit.